TrelisResearch/arc-agi-2025/o3-tools/README.md

 We use **only the Responses API** with two modes:

 **With `--tools` enabled**:
-- OpenAI's built-in code interpreter runs internally
+- **Multi-turn local execution** with training feedback (up to `--max_turns`, default 3)
+- Model writes code, we test it locally on test input immediately
+- If incorrect, we run it on training examples and provide detailed feedback
-- Model can execute code, see results, and iterate within the same API call
+- Model can see training results and iterate to improve the solution
-- Model has access to a live Python environment and can debug interactively
+- Uses encrypted reasoning traces to maintain context between turns
-- More expensive but potentially more accurate
+- More expensive but potentially more accurate through iteration

 **Without `--tools` (default)**:
-- Model outputs final code as text
+- **Single-shot mode**: Model outputs final code as text in one API call
 - We extract and execute the code locally using subprocess
 - Model cannot see execution results or iterate
 - Less expensive but requires model to write correct code in one shot

 **Key Point**: In both cases, we execute the final code locally to score it.
-The difference is whether the model gets to use a code interpreter during problem-solving.
+The difference is whether the model gets multiple turns with training feedback to improve its solution.

 ## File Structure